 Fear of the dental process itself is another big problem.
 You may be anxious about having anesthetic or having a dental drill in your mouth.
 You may also be concerned about having a tooth pulled.

-Another reason people fear going to the dentist is because they feel vulnerable sitting in the dentist chair.
+Another reason people fear going to the dentist is that they feel vulnerable sitting in the dentist’s chair.
 You may not like lying back in the chair.
 You may feel you do not have control over the situation.
 You may also feel uncomfortable having the dentist in your personal space.

 Finding the Right Dentist

 Believe it or not, there are many dentists out there who understand dental anxiety and who have specialist training in dealing with dental phobia.
 Once your dentist is aware of your phobic condition, he or she can take steps to make your dental visit as comfortable for you as possible.
 For example, the dentist can fully explain the treatment for you before he or she begins, distracting tactics may be used, and if you are very distressed, you may be given sedatives to help you relax.